mandelsoft/kubelink/README.md

 use the method _interface_, which unfortunately is operating system dependent.
 The default method does NOT reliably work in all environments together with the additional network device.

+Newer versions of *Gardener* provide this option out of the box.

 ## Implementation